 Fiona is a highly recommended professional singer and is ideal for Holiday Parks and Social Clubs.
 With a passion for many genres of music, she covers classic 50/60’s tracks (that pleases a more mature clientele) and also includes covers of up to date hits to keep the young ones happy.

-Fiona Shaw Blackpool Cabaret Vocalist
+Fiona Shaw Blackpool Singer

 Check out the tracks for Fiona Shaw cabaret on Mixcloud.

 By 1951 it had grown to 147,000.
 Shifts in tastes, combined with opportunities for Britons to travel overseas, affected Blackpool’s status as a leading resort in the late 20th century.
-Nevertheless, Blackpool’s urban fabric and economy remains relatively undiversified, and firmly rooted in the tourism sector, and the borough’s seafront continues to attract millions of visitors every year.
+Nevertheless, Blackpool’s urban fabric and economy remains relatively undiversified, and firmly rooted in the tourism sector and the borough’s seafront continues to attract millions of visitors every year.
 (Wikipedia).